Canberra Brave: Mascot

-CBR Brave have one official and one unofficial mascot.
+The Brave have one current, one previous official and one unofficial mascot.
 In 2014 there was just one unofficial mascot, the Braveheart Tiger.
 However, the team introduced a new official mascot in 2015, the Brave Bot, which looks like a Transformer-type mascot that was introduced to the Brave fans for the first time in the opening round of the 2015 AIHL season when the Brave took on the Sydney Bears at the Brave Cave.
 The Brave Bot led the team out onto the ice to the background track of techno music (SKRILLEX – Bangarang feat.
 Sirah).
 At half time there was a mascot dance off performed for the crowd.
 The Brave Bot mascot was retired in 2019 with the change of team ownership.

+In 2026 "Bruce" the highland cow was introduced as the new Brave mascot at a rare Friday game against the Adelaide Adrenaline on the 26th of June following some social media teasing in the days before.
+A short backstory was given by the announcer before he dropped the ceremonial puck for his first game.
+The mascot's name is taken from the suburb of the same name where the AIS Arena is located being the new home of the Brave for the year previous.
+Bruce greets fans at the arena entry during the pre-game and typically spends the game interacting with fans on the upper concourse and lower VIP section.
+Upon the announcement of Bruce, the Facbook profile of the BRAVE BOT resurfaced with a post saying "It's sad to learn that you have been replaced and forgotten about".